-The Pavement in the Crypt is of real beauty, particularly the tiles in the center.
-In the further right-hand corner under the Workmen's Window, there is built into the pavement an old tile with an interesting history.
+112 The Pavement in the Crypt is of real beauty, particularly the tiles in the center.
+In the farther right-hand corner under the Workmen's Window, there is built into the pavement an old tile with an interesting history.
 It was taken from the ruins of the Chapel of St. Pancras in the grounds of St. Augustine's College in Canterbury, and given by the Warden of the College to President Ogilby for the Trinity College Chapel.
-This Chapel of St. Pancras, formerly a heathen temple, was consecrated to be a Christian Church by St. Augustine when he was sent over to England by Pope Gregory at the end of the Seventh Century.
+This Chapel of St. Pancras, formerly a heathen temple, was consecrated to be a Christian Church by St. Augustine when he was sent over to England by Pope Gregory at the end of the seventh century.
 As this particular tile is undoubtedly of Roman workmanship, there is a possibility that before the building was a heathen temple, it may have been a Christian Church, built by Roman legionnaires.

-The ashes of Earl Sanborn, artist of the stained glass, are buried under a slab in the floor.
+113 The ashes of Earl Sanborn, artist of the stained glass, are buried under a slab in the floor.

-The altar in the Crypt Chapel is the older altar from the former Chapel in Seabury Hall, which had been enriched by polychrome carving, the work of Mr. Wiggins.
-The Altar Book was given by A. Palmon Harrison, of the class of 1932 and the book-rest by the class of 1931.
+114 The altar in the Crypt Chapel is from the former Chapel in Seabury Hall, which had been enriched by polychrome carving, the work of Mr. Wiggins.
+The Altar Book was given by A. Palmon

+Harrison, of the class of 1932 and the book-rest by the class of 1931.

-On the right side of the Crypt Chapel is a representation of St. Christopher, the patron saint of travelers.
+115 High on the right wall of the Crypt Chapel is a representation of St. Christopher, the patron saint of travelers.
 It was presented by Charles C. Buell and Edward Holdsworth, Jr., as a thank offering on their return from a long trip across the continent on which St. Christopher was their protector and guide.
+Carved by Lewis Wallace, master mason and Verger, it was his first work in stone.

-The small Organ in the Crypt Chapel is used largely as a practice organ.
+116 The small Organ in the Crypt Chapel is used largely as a practice organ.
 The Crypt is used for various small services, and has been the scene of several alumni weddings.
-During Lent the undergraduates hold Compline services here at ten minutes past ten in the evening.
+During Advent and Lent the undergraduates hold Compline services here at ten minutes past ten in the evening.
 From the time that the Crypt was first completed in rough form, it played an important part in the spiritual side of the construction of the Chapel, as services were held here once a week at an early morning hour by the workmen engaged in the building.
 The hangings on the altar in the Crypt Chapel are the same ones which were used for many years in the old Chapel.
 Of singular beauty is the white frontal which was embroidered by a number of young ladies in Hartford under the direction of the Misses Beach, long friends of the College.